• Skip to primary navigation

 Organizations that implement merit increases must ensure that the merit increases impact the company’s objectives.

 This may include roles that are difficult to replace within the organization.
-Similarly, positions whose setbacks can have a significant impact on company performance should be carefully compensated.
+Similarly, positions whose setbacks can significantly impact company performance should be carefully compensated.

 Rewarding excellence in these roles with merit bonuses may help to lower the risk of turnover and errors in the business.
 In the end, this can boost company efficiency and earnings.